-8.7.14 [OtherCode:]
+7.7.14 [OtherCode:]

-Each OtherCode: section defines a secondary disassembly that will appear under 'Other code' on the main disassembly home page.
-The section names take the form:
+An OtherCode: section defines a secondary disassembly that will appear under 'Other code' on the main disassembly home page.
+The section name takes the form:

-'''

 [OtherCode:CodeID]

-'''

 where CodeID is a unique ID for the secondary disassembly; it must be limited to the characters '\$', '#', 0-9, A-Z and a-z.
 The unique ID may be used by the #R macro when referring to routines or data blocks in the secondary disassembly from another disassembly.